AlexanderMona/Hello-World/README.md

-## How to Run Program
+## Description

+This program was made as practice using GitHub by creating a sample repository.
 Explain here how you would run the program and what files need to be available.
 ```text
 Hello_World/
 └──